-Cloud Performance Test Service (CPTS) provides performance test services for cloud applications that are built based on HTTP, HTTPS, TCP, UDP, WEBSOCKET, RTMP or HLS.
+Cloud Performance Test Service (CPTS) provides performance test services for cloud applications that are built based on HTTP, HTTPS, TCP, UDP or WEBSOCKET.
 CPTS quickly simulates service peaks with a large number of concurrent users.
 It allows you to define the contents and time sequences of packets and supports different combinations of multiple transactions for complex scenario tests.
 After tests are complete, CPTS provides professional test reports to evaluate your service quality.

 You can complete a performance test in four steps listed as follows.